MeltanoLabs/tap-github/README.md

     - `auth_token` - Takes a single token.
     - `additional_auth_tokens` - Takes a list of tokens.
 Can be used together with `auth_token` or as the sole source of PATs.
     - Any environment variables beginning with `GITHUB_TOKEN` will be assumed to be PATs.
 These tokens will be used in addition to `auth_token` (if provided), but will not be used if `additional_auth_tokens` is provided.
   - GitHub App keys are another option for authentication, and can be used in combination with PATs if desired.
 App IDs and keys should be assembled into the format `:app_id:;;-----BEGIN RSA PRIVATE KEY-----\n_YOUR_P_KEY_\n-----END RSA PRIVATE KEY-----` (replace `:app_id:` with your actual GitHub App ID and `_YOUR_P_KEY_` with your private key content) where the key can be generated from the `Private keys` section on https://github.com/organizations/:organization_name/settings/apps/:app_name.
 Read more about GitHub App quotas [here](https://docs.github.com/en/enterprise-server@3.3/developers/apps/building-github-apps/rate-limits-for-github-apps#server-to-server-requests).
-Formatted app keys can be provided in 2 ways:
+Formatted app keys can be provided in 3 ways:
-    - `auth_app_keys` - List of GitHub App keys in the prescribed format.
+    - `auth_app_keys` (array format) - List of GitHub App keys in the prescribed format.
+These keys are organization-agnostic and will be used for all organizations.
+    - `auth_app_keys` (object format) - Object/dictionary mapping organization names to lists of GitHub App keys.
+This allows you to specify different app credentials for different organizations, enabling better rate limit management across multiple organizations.
+Example:
+      ```yaml
+      auth_app_keys:
+        org1:
+          - "app_id_1;;-----BEGIN RSA PRIVATE KEY-----\n...\n-----END RSA PRIVATE KEY-----"
+          - "app_id_2;;-----BEGIN RSA PRIVATE KEY-----\n...\n-----END RSA PRIVATE KEY-----"
+        org2:
+          - "app_id_3;;-----BEGIN RSA PRIVATE KEY-----\n...\n-----END RSA PRIVATE KEY-----"
+      ```
-    - If `auth_app_keys` is not provided but there is an environment variable with the name `GITHUB_APP_PRIVATE_KEY`, it will be assumed to be an App key in the prescribed format.
+    - If `auth_app_keys` is not provided but there is an environment variable with the name `GITHUB_APP_PRIVATE_KEY`, it will be assumed to be an App key in the prescribed format (organization-agnostic).
 - Optional:
   - `user_agent`
   - `start_date`